 CSS Exam Compulsory and Optional Subjects:

-CSS written exam syllabus was revised in 2016 and available onward.
-For 2022, there is the same syllabus.
-Compulsory subjects are for all candidates to be appeared in.
+CSS written exam syllabus was revised in 2016 and is available onward.
+For 2023, there is the same syllabus.
+Compulsory subjects are for all candidates to appear in.
 But there is a free hand to select subjects according to your field of interest.
 A good selection of subjects ensures your success in the written exam.

 The written test contains two parts A and B.